-The history of alternative payment methods
+A brief history of alternative payment methods

-Why are alternative payment methods important?
+The importance of alternative payment methods

-Alternative payment methods in more detail
+Examining alternative payment methods in detail

 Now, let’s look at some of the different alternative payment methods in a little more detail:

 Online banking – First off, there’s online banking.
 This refers to any payment made from a bank account where you don’t need to enter your credit card information.